Extended permit (new fixed-term residence permit)

 After you have sent your application, Enter Finland will tell you whether you need to visit a service point or not.
 For more detailed instructions on how to avoid visiting a service point, see the website Identification.

-Apply for an extended permit about three months before your residence permit expires
+Apply for an extended permit before your residence permit expires

-Apply for an extended permit before your residence permit expires.
-Once you do so, your application will be pending and your right of residence and right to work will remain in accordance with your old permit.
-Please notice that the processing of applications and your visit to a service point of the Finnish Immigration Service will take some time.
-If you submit your application for an extended permit online in Enter Finland in time, you do not need to visit a service point to prove your identity before your permit expires.
+When you apply for an extended permit before your existing residence permit expires, your right of residence and right to work will remain in accordance with your old permit.
+If you submit your application for an extended permit online in Enter Finland in time, you may avoid the need to visit a service point to prove your identity before your permit expires.

 The Finnish Immigration Service receives information about your income from the Incomes Register